pylint-dev/astroid/doc/inference.rst

 Now let's see how can we use ``astroid`` to infer what's going on with your code.

-The main method that you can use is :meth:`infer`.
+The main method that you can use is :meth:`~astroid.nodes.NodeNG.infer`.
 It returns a generator with all the potential values that ``astroid`` can extract for a piece of code::

     >>> name_node = astroid.extract_node('''